Active Learning-based Model Predictive Coverage Control: Control and Learning Framework

 \end{assumption} In addition, we require that the stage cost $\ell_{i}$ is positive definite w.r.t. the setpoint $s_{i}$, which is often achieved using a quadratic stage cost $\ell_{i}$.
 However, in~\cite{Muller2017}, it was shown that Assumption~\ref{assumption:expocostcontrollability} cannot be satisfied for non-holonomic systems using a quadratic stage cost.
-To avoid this issue, we use the results in~\cite{Rosenfelder2021, Coron2020, Worthmann2016} to devise a polynomial stage cost for the experiments with non-holonomic robots (cf. Section~\ref{sec:experiments}).
-To properly characterize such polynomial stage costs we introduce the following distance function which uses even exponents $a_{i,j} \in \mathbb{N}, j = 1,\hdots,n_i+m_i$. \begin{assumption} For every agent $i \in \{1,\hdots,M\}$ there are constants $\alpha_{1,i}, \alpha_{2,i} > 0$ such that, for all $x \in \mathbb{X}_{i}$, $s \in \mathbb{S}_{\mathbb{W}_{i}}$, and their respective $u^*_{x,s} \in \mathbb{U}_{i}$ , the following holds:
+To avoid this issue for experiments with non-holonomic robots (cf. Section~\ref{sec:experiments}), we use the results in~\cite{Rosenfelder2021, Coron2020, Worthmann2016} to devise a polynomial stage cost and introduce the following distance function with even exponents $\eta_{i,j} \in \mathbb{N}, j = 1,\hdots,n_i+m_i$: